lizhi941/rancher-doc/content/how_to_configure_pipelines.md

 ## <a name="2">2.
 Configuring Pipeline Stages and Steps</a>

+You can use web UI or yml files to configure pipeline stages and steps.
+Here we use yml to configure.

+Step types available include:

+* Clone

+The first stage is preserved to be a cloning step that checks out source code from your repo.
+Rancher handles the cloning of the git

+repository.
+This action is equivalent to git clone <repository_link> <workspace_dir>.

+This stage is automate runing that you dont need to configure.

+* Run Script

+The Run Script step executes arbitrary commands in the workspace inside a specified container.
+You can use it to build, test and do

+more, given whatever utilities the base image provides.
+For your convenience you can use variables to refer to metadata of a pipeline

+execution.
+Please go to the Pipeline Variable Reference for the list of available variables.

+* Build and Publish Images

+The Build and Publish Image step builds and publishes a Docker image.
+This process requires a Dockerfile in your source code’s

+repository to complete successfully.

+* Deploy YAML

+This step deploys arbitrary Kubernetes resources to the project.
+This deployment requires a Kubernetes manifest file to be present in

+the source code repository.
+Pipeline variable substitution is supported in the manifest file.
+You can view an example file at GitHub.

+For available variables, refer to Pipeline Variable Reference.

 ## <a name="3">3.
 Running the Pipeline</a>

 ## <a name="4">4.
 Configuring Persistent Data for Pipeline Components</a>